Iretha/design-patterns/src/com/smdev/gof/creational/abstract_factory/README.md

 ## Pros:
 - Client does't know the concrete classes
-- Easy to add/ support for new families
+- Easy to extend/ add support for new families

 ## Cons:
 - To support new features (properties, methods and etc.), we have to add them to the generic classes